PietroCiaccio/ExchangeMigration/README.md

-## ExchangeMigration
+## ExchangeMigration (ALPHA)

-The EM (ExchangeMigration) Powershell module is used to assist a Microsoft Exchange cross-forest migration.<br>
+The EM (ExchangeMigration) Powershell module is used to assist a Microsoft Exchange cross-forest migration.

 **Developed using the following**